-- You must abide by the RCSA Code of Conduct and Discipline Plan while on the field trip. - You must follow the RCSA Dress Code, unless otherwise specified. - You must bring to school the Field Trip Permission Slip, signed by your parents or guardian, by the specified date. - If a student is in danger of failing and/or has absentee issues, they may not be allowed to participate in field trips.
-If money is paid up front it will not be reimbursed. - Parents make sure to check the food policy for the trip.
-RCSA will not be responsible for providing lunch during field trip activities.
+- You must abide by the RCSA Code of Conduct and Discipline Plan while on the field trip. - You must follow the RCSA Dress Code, unless otherwise specified. - You must bring to school the Field Trip Permission Slip, and money signed by your parents or guardian, by the specified date. - Parents attending a field trip may not bring siblings.
+The responsibility of chaperones is to supervise and monitor RCSA students on the field trip.